 Mr. Cipriano Cardenas

-Professor Cárdenas has been on the faculty of the Modern Languages Department at the University of Texas at Brownsville and Texas Southmost College since 1971, where he has served as Department Chair for 27 years and has been the recipient of four Exceptional Merit Awards for outstanding teaching and scholarship.
+Professor Cárdenas has been on the faculty of the Modern Languages Department at the University of Texas at Brownsville since 1971, where he has served as Department Chair for 27 years and has been the recipient of four Exceptional Merit Awards for outstanding teaching and scholarship.
 At UTB, he teaches Medieval Spanish Literature (SPAN 3301); Contemporary Spanish Literature (SPAN 4309); The Mexican Revolution in Film and Literature (SPAN 3340); Chicano Narrative (SPAN 4371); and, Chicano Narrative (SPAN 6339—Graduate course).

 In his capacity as Spanish Editor for Breakfast Serials publishing house of Denver, Colorado, Professor Cárdenas has translated and edited more than 17 award-winning, bilingual novels for adolescents with national and international distribution throughout the United States and Latin America.
 A published poet and short story writer, Professor Cárdenas has also published various articles in university journals, and has been a presenter at numerous professional conferences dealing with Spanish-language journalism and border issues, Mexican-American literature, and Medieval Spanish religious literature.